cogentcore/core/docs/content/3-views/0-values.md

 # Values

-Cogent Core provides the giv value system, which allows you to instantly turn Go values into interactive widgets bound to the original values with just a single simple line of code.
+Cogent Core provides the value views system, which allows you to instantly turn Go values into interactive widgets bound to the original values with just a single simple line of code.

 You can create a [[giv.Value]] from any value: